MicrosoftDocs/power-automate-docs/articles/desktop-flows/getting-started-msa.md

     ![run flow](media\getting-started-msa\run-flow.png)

-1. Close process designer and save the flow.
+1. Close flow designer and save the flow.
 Now you can run the flow from the console.

     ![run flow console](media\getting-started-msa\run-flow-console.png)